underwriteyourlife/officialsite/_posts/2017-11-27-Jambalaya.md

 <h2> Step 5 </h2>

 At this point I realized that if I was going to be cooking rice in this pot that it was wayyy too small.
-So I move the veggie/tomato mixture into a big pot before trying to cook the rice.
+So, I moved the veggie/tomato mixture into a big pot before trying to cook the rice.
 Once it was moved into the big pot, I added the chicken broth and brown rice, covered with a lid, and let simmer for 20 minutes.

 I cooked, stirring occasionally, until the rice was soft and edible.
 Since this was part of my week 11 meal prep I decided to freeze the jambalaya until after Thanksgiving to eat the next week, so I divided out the jambalaya into 5 servings in ziplock baggies and froze them.